Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Error analysis

 \section{Error analysis}

 In this section, we provide the detailed error analysis of the steps of Algorithm~\ref{quantum algorithm} outlined in Section \ref{section: outline of algorithm}.
-We begin the error analysis with a few basic lemmas. \begin{lemma}[Lipschitz constant of CPWA functions] Let $h:\R^d_+ \to \R$ be a CPWA function given by \eqref{eqn: CPWA payoff}.
+We begin the error analysis with a few basic lemmas. \begin{lemma}[Lipschitz constant of continuous piecewise affine functions] Let $h:\R^d_+ \to \R$ be a continuous piecewise affine function given by \eqref{eqn: CPWA payoff}.
 Let Assumption \ref{assumption: CPWA} hold with corresponding constant $C_2 \in [1,\infty)$.
 Then, $h:\R^d_+ \to \R$ is Lipschitz continuous with Lipschitz constant

 i.e.